csf-ngs/hinkskalle/_index.md

 ## Features

 Hinkskalle is supposed to be lightweight!
+If you need more (and a more mature system), take a look at [https://github.com/singularityhub/sregistry](sregistry)!

 - simple container storage on local or network filesystems
 - local users + LDAP authentication